changsongbu/hello-world/README.md

 # hello-world
 for cloudy
+Hi Dear Cloudy:
-Tell Ximba not to bark
+Tell Ximba not to bark.
+We are going to roam in the woods tonight.